iampraveens/Rule-Based-ChatBot-For-Retail/README.md

 ```bash
 docker pull iampraveens/rule-based-chatbot-app:latest
 ```

+## Customization
+You can customize by adding more intents to `intents.json` file.
+Feel free to adapt and extend the system to suit your specific use case.

 ## License
 This project is licensed under the MIT License - see the [License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.